The JIBS story

 When the first students arrived in 1994, there was a four-year MSc programme in International Business Administration, a three-year BSc programme in Business Informatics (MSc from 1995) and an LLM programme in Commercial and Tax Law.
 In 1995, another programme, the MSc in Economics and Politics, was started.

 At the beginning of 1994, JIBS had 33 employees, including administrative staff and three Professors, but no premises of its own.
 Office space was rented in two different locations, and classes were held in several buildings around the city.
-A joint initiative between the municipality and the university and sponsorship from some 30 regional companies made it possible to start creating a new campus in 1995.
+A joint initiative between the municipality and the university and sponsorship from some 30 regional companies made it possible to create a new campus in 1995.
 The characteristic round white building of JIBS, designed by White architects in Gothenburg, was inaugurated in 1997.

 All programmes had an international focus right from the start, and all students had the opportunity to study abroad for one or two terms.
 JIBS started to develop partnerships with universities worldwide and soon reached the country's highest student exchange rate.
 From 2003 international students could apply to study entire programmes taught in English at JIBS.